 Sr. No Particular Current Year Previous Year

 Currency Derivatives Interest rate derivatives Currency Derivatives Interest rate derivatives

 a) Derivatives (Notional Principal Amount)

-i) For hedging

-ii) For trading

 b) Marked to Market Positions [1]

 i) Asset (+)

 ii) Liability (-)

 c) Credit Exposure [2]

 d) Likely impact of one percentage change in interest rate (100PV01)

-i) on hedging derivatives

-ii) on trading derivatives

 e) Maximum and Minimum of 100PV01 observed during the year

-i) on hedging

-ii) on trading

 1. The net position shall be shown either under asset or liability, as the case may be, for each type of derivatives.
-2. A bank may adopt the Current Exposure Method on Measurement of Credit Exposure of Derivative Products as per extant RBI instructions.
+2. A bank may adopt the Current Exposure Method on Measurement of Credit Exposure of Derivative Products as per extant Reserve Bank of India instructions.